Speedweek forecast, Daytona 500 weather - NASCAR Talk | NBC Sports

 9:30 – 10:20 a.m.
 ET – Cup practice (FS2, MRN)

-Forecast: High of 71 degrees with a 32% chance of isolated thunderstorms.
+Forecast: Cloudy with a high of 71 degrees with a 16% chance of isolated thunderstorms.

 10:40 a.m.
 ET – Xfinity Series qualifying (FS2, moves to FS1 at 11 a.m.)